vim-scraper/vim-scraper.github.com/news/_posts/2010-10-15-big-improvements.md

 ---

 Major changes are afoot: we've deleted and re-created every repository on vim-scripts.
-The biggest reason we did this was to conver the email addresses in the commits messages into something that GitHub can link automatically.
-This was also a good opportunity to fix long and multi-line commit messages and suppress a bunch of .swp files that authors uploaded accidentally.
+The biggest reason we did this was to convert the email addresses in the commit messages into something that GitHub can link automatically.
+This was also an opportunity to fix long and multi-line commit messages and suppress a bunch of .swp files that authors uploaded accidentally.

 As a side-effect of the ground-up rebuild, various problems in the following scripts have been repaired.
-If they gave you trouble before, it's worth trying again.
+If they gave you trouble before, they're worth trying again.

  - 0065 - CD.vim
  - 0356 - dbext.vim